fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![devtools shows allPersons array with 3 people](../../images/8/9a.png)

-A _gql_ tag is added before the template literal that forms the query, imported from the @apollo/client package:
+A <code>gql</code> tag is added before the template literal that forms the query, imported from the @apollo/client package:

 ```js
 import { ApolloClient, gql, HttpLink, InMemoryCache } from '@apollo/client' // highlight-line